awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 The IAM policy you create is determined by which method you use for creating a Spot Instance request\.
 + If you use the launch instance wizard or `run-instances` to request Spot Instances, see [To grant an IAM user the permission to tag resources when using the launch instance wizard or run-instances](#iam-run-instances)\.
-+ If you use the Spot console to request Spot Instances with a defined duration or use the `request-spot-instances` command to request Spot Instances, see [To grant an IAM user the permission to tag resources when using request-spot-instances](#iam-request-spot-instances)\.
++ If you use the `request-spot-instances` command to request Spot Instances, see [To grant an IAM user the permission to tag resources when using request-spot-instances](#iam-request-spot-instances)\.

 **To grant an IAM user the permission to tag resources when using the launch instance wizard or run\-instances**
 Create a IAM policy that includes the following: